DAILY DISCIPLINE #68

 I Kings 3:1

-Day 20- This marriage was symbolic of his alliance to all of Egypt not just one person.
+Day 20- This marriage was symbolic of his alliance with all of Egypt, not just one person.
 It was an action in direct contrast to what God had said.

 Day 21- Notice Solomon's compromise.
 Although he married outside God's boundaries what wouldn't he allow?

-(Thus he excused his decision as we do when we need to settle guilt in our hearts).
+Thus he excused his decision, as we all do when we need to settle guilt in our hearts.